bbeys/RecipeApp/README.md

 ## Author

-Beyza Saglam - MSc Computing
-Polina Shelestova - MSc Computing
+Beyza Saglam - Polina Shelestova - MSc Computing
 ## License

 This project is part of academic coursework.